GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/05_inputs_ouputs_page.md

 # "Inputs/Outputs" Page

-The "Inputs/Outputs" configuration page, displayed in {numref}`fig:conf_stepper_5`, allows for configuring the controller's inputs and outputs.
+The "Inputs/Outputs" configuration page, displayed below in {numref}`fig:conf_x1_inputs_outputs`, allows for configuring the controller's inputs and outputs.

-:::{figure} images/config-stepper/05-inputs_outputs.png
+:::{figure} images/config-x1/05-inputs_outputs.png
-:name: fig:conf_stepper_5
+:name: fig:conf_x1_inputs_outputs

-"Inputs/Outputs" configuration page of the stepper motor controller.
+"Inputs/Outputs" configuration page of the X1 motor controller.
 :::

 The digital logic level used by the controller is set by supplying input X2.11 with a voltage between 5 V and 24 V. The controller's digital logic operates as follows: